OCA/search-engine/connector_typesense/README.rst

 Usage
 =====

+We recommend to use the typesense-dashboard for managing your typesense server.
+I will allow you to configure the mapping of index with a nice UI.
-a nice UI is also available here: https://github.com/bfritscher/typesense-dashboard/releases
+Please take a look here: https://github.com/bfritscher/typesense-dashboard/releases

 Bug Tracker
 ===========